facebook pixel Skip to main content

 You belong here and your health matters!

-People are our strength at Southlake.
+People are our strength at Southlake Health.
 Everyone deserves to feel respected and included.
-That’s why Southlake continues to focus on Diversity, Equity, Inclusion, and Accessibility (DEIA).
+That’s why Southlake Health continues to focus on Diversity, Equity, Inclusion, and Accessibility (DEIA).
 Southlake is taking strong steps to create a future where everyone is treated fairly and has the chance to grow and succeed.

 We are committed to providing high-quality care to all and eliminating any differences in how people are treated.
 By celebrating and using our differences, we can create better and more compassionate care for everyone.